 There’s a reason the ‘Frequently Asked Questions’ are right in the name.
 Keeping a simplistic yet timeless design, the site still proves it’s going strong for 23 years.

 A classic and a current powerhouse in gaming, IGN’s video game forum is all quality.
-It’s easily organized by gaming platform, (Xbox, PlayStation, Nintendo, etc.), and further into more specific topics.
+It’s easily organized by gaming platforms, (Xbox, PlayStation, Nintendo, etc.), and further into more specific topics.

 A quick peruse of the PC forum showed a staggering amount of topics with gamers helping other gamers by giving good PC build recommendations and great deals on games.